simonw/llm/docs/usage.md

 (usage)=
 # Usage

-The default command for this is `llm prompt` - you can use `llm` instead if you prefer.
+The command to run a prompt is `llm prompt 'your prompt'`.
+This is the default command, so you can use `llm 'your prompt'` as a shortcut.

 (usage-executing-prompts)=
 ## Executing a prompt